matter-labs/zksync-lite-docs/docs/dev/utils.md

 const receiptAfterVerify = await transfer.awaitVerifyReceipt();
 ```

-> Awaiting for priority operation
+> Awaiting for the priority operation

 ```typescript
 import * as zksync from "zksync";